Sno-ball season is finally here!

 Ahhh ... sno-balls, the classic cooling confection that makes the New Orleans heat a little bit more bearable.
 Make sure you get in line at these awesome sno-ball stands before the season ends.

 Sno-la Snoball Lounge

-Tucked away in Metairie, this hidden gem kicks a traditional sno-ball up to gourmet status.
+This local gem kicks a traditional sno-ball up to gourmet status.
 Smooth, velvety ice sets the stage for creative flavor combos like “Praline Paradise” and “Tiffany’s Blue Box.”
 Their signature cheesecake stuffed sno-ball makes them a local standout.
 Many of their sno-balls come topped with condensed milk, whipped cream or even fruit.
 Plus, this spot is open year-round, unlike many local stands that close out after the summer.
 Sno-La two locations one in Metairie and one Uptown.

 Hop off the streetcar to this popular Mid-City walk-up stand.
 Many locals gravitate toward this spot for the super soft ice.
 A clue to their greatness lies in the long lines you’ll find flowing outside their window.
 However, wait it out because the servers there pour with a heavy hand.
 Try your sno-ball topped with condensed milk, a favorite add-on that can kick your treat up a notch.
 However, here’s a quick word of caution: You may want to call ahead.
 Rainy weather usually shuts their doors.

 Out-the-door lines greet those who wish to partake in this local legend.
 However, the amazing cooling effect of these sno-balls makes the wait worthwhile.
 Many of the flavorful syrups at this classic stand still use the homemade, secret recipes of founding matriarch Mary Hansen.
 Founding father, Ernest Hansen, is credited with making one of the first motorized electric ice shaving machines in the world.
 The fluffy ice creations even earned the spot a James Beard Award in 2014.